Home > Living and Working Well > Health Conditions > Accidents

 Facts and figures

-During the period 2021 to 2023, approximately 236 people died from accidental injury in Blackpool (all ages), an average of 79 a year.
+During the period 2022 to 2024, 241 people (all ages) died from accidental injury in Blackpool, an average of 80 a year.
 The directly standardised mortality rate (in this case per 100,000 population) is calculated to allow comparison between geographies of different population sizes and with different gender and age make ups.
-Figure 1 shows Blackpool's directly standardised rate (56.3 per 100,000 all ages) of mortality from accidents is significantly higher than the average of English local authorities and is the highest in the country.
+Figure 1 shows Blackpool's directly standardised rate (57.5 per 100,000 all ages) of mortality from accidents is significantly higher than the average for England (30.9) and is the second highest in the country.

 Source: OHID, Mortality Profile

 Figure 2 shows the trend in mortality from accidents, comparing Blackpool to the North West and England and Wales.
-Nationally and in the North West the mortality rate from accidents has risen slightly between 2012 and 2023.
+Nationally and in the North West the mortality rate from accidents has risen between 2012 and 2024, moreso for males than females.
 Blackpool's mortality rate has remained above the national rate with a sharper rise over the same period.
 Though considerably lower than the male rate, female rates increased sharply between 2021 and 2023 following a general upward trend from 2014 (with the exception of a dip between 2020 and 2021).
+There has been a year-on-year drop between 2023 and 2024 for both males and females, although this should be viewed along with the general overall trend.
 The rise in accident mortality among males and females in Blackpool is mainly attributable to an increase in accidental poisonings.